fnproject/tutorials/python/intro/README.md

 you run a function like this Fn is dynamically generating a Dockerfile for your function, building a container, and then running it.

-> __NOTE__: Fn is actually using two images.
-The first contains the language compiler and is used to generate a binary.
-The second image packages only the generated binary and any necessary language runtime components.
-Using this strategy, the final function image size can be kept as small as possible.
-Smaller Docker images are naturally faster to push and pull from a repository which improves overall performance.
-For more details on this technique see [Multi-Stage Docker Builds for Creating Tiny Go Images](https://medium.com/travis-on-docker/multi-stage-docker-builds-for-creating-tiny-go-images-e0e1867efe5a).

 `fn run` is a local operation.
 It builds and packages your function into a container image which resides on your local machine.
 As Fn is built on Docker you can use the `docker` command to see the local